Readit News logoReadit News

 yanderekko commented on YouTube experimenting with server-side ad injection fosstodon.org/@sponsorblo... · Posted by u/judiisis

-giancarlostoro · a year ago
+giancarlostoro · 2 years ago

 I have to wonder if they never have due to fear that people will stop using the platform.
 I honestly will stop using it.
 I don't mind ads, but they always come on YouTube at the worst time, if you're watching something informative, they cut your brain off from that into some obscure that has no relevancy to your life.